Read values from a column in a file

 -

-sandalwood over 1 year
+sandalwood about 1 month

 I am trying to read values from a file from a specific column (ignoring the first number) and then find the average of that column.
 So far I have this code which works for reading and finding the average of the line however not for the column.